status-im/status-web/apps/website/docs/status-communities/back-up-your-community-s-private-key.md

 ---

 :::info
-Currently, you can only back up your community key using [Status desktop][download-status].
+Currently, you can only back up your community key using [Status desktop](../getting-started/#download-status.md).
 :::

-When you create a [Status Community][about-status-communities], the Status app generates a public and a private cryptographic key (a key pair).
+When you create a [Status Community](./about-status-communities.md), the Status app generates a public and a private cryptographic key (a key pair).
 In essence, these keys are very large numbers securely stored on your device and protected by your Status password.

 The community's private key provides control over your community's settings, membership approvals and other important aspects of its operation.
-Use your community's private key backup to [restore the community][restore-your-status-community] onto another device or to [transfer your community's ownership][transfer-your-community-s-ownership] to someone else.
+Use your community's private key backup to [restore the community](./restore-your-status-community.md) onto another device or to [transfer your community's ownership](./transfer-your-community-s-ownership.md) to someone else.

 :::warn
 Manually transferring your community from one computer to another by copying the private key is an insecure method of handling a private key.
 Still, it's currently the only way to do so.